Sleepytale Logo

 The kitchen window glowed warmly.

-Inside, the sugar bowl and butter dish waited anxiously.
+Inside, the sugar bowl and butter dish waited, leaning forward the way people lean when they have been worrying.

 She told them everything.